GrauleM/somo/docs/description.rst

 Contact
 =======

-If you have questions, or if you've done something interesting with this package, get in touch! `graulem@g.harvard.edu <mailto:graulem@g.harvard.edu>`_.
+If you have questions, or if you've done something interesting with this package, get in touch with `Moritz Graule <mailto:graulem@g.harvard.edu>`_!

 If you find a problem or want something added to the library, `open an issue on Github <https://github.com/graulem/somo/issues>`_.